ytz12345/ICPC_Template_2019/README.md

-# ACM Template of 2019
+# ICPC Template of 2019